 “You weren’t aware, YOU WEREN’T AWARE?
 We have signs posted everywhere!
 How could you not be aware?”
 He calmed himself and thought for a minute, then continued, “But you seem like a nice young man, you called me over, you weren’t hiding from me.
 You do seem innocent enough and you weren’t doing anything other than having a picnic, so I’m going to let you go, but let this be a lesson to you”

 – “Oh thank you sir, we’ll go back down the hill and get out of here right now”

 The officer turned and started down the hill to his car, then he looked back and pointed his finger, “Don’t leave any trash, that’ll be number 7!
 Take all your trash with you.
 Leave it the way you found it!”.
 With that he was gone.

 Seven national park violations and he let us go, that had to be some kind of record.
-Needless to say, the young lady in question and I never went back to Skyline Drive again.
+Needless to say, the young lady and I never returned to Skyline Drive again.